 ,Message

 ).
-These API constitute the main programming model of the client and will be kept as stable as possible. -
+These APIs form the main programming model and remain as stable as possible.
+New features may add methods to existing interfaces. -

 com.rabbitmq.stream.codec